real estate dispute arbitration in Saint Louis, Missouri 63110

 Arbitration War: The Maplewood Property Dispute in Saint Louis, Missouri 63110

 Sarah, a first-time homebuyer and local school teacher, was thrilled to find a charming house she could renovate and call home.
-She entered into a contract with Michael Harper, a seasoned investor who had flipped several properties in the area.
+She entered into a contract with the claimant, a seasoned investor who had flipped several properties in the area.
 The deal closed on March 15, 2022, after a cursory home inspection and several informal promises from Michael about the integrity of the home's foundation and roof condition.

 Problems arose within months.
 By October 2022, Sarah discovered extensive water damage in the basement—an issue never disclosed during the sale.
 Experts estimated the repair costs at nearly $45,000, far exceeding her renovation budget.
-She contacted Michael, who denied any responsibility, asserting the property was sold “as-is” and that Sarah’s inspector should have caught the problem.
+She contacted Michael, who denied any responsibility, asserting the property was sold as-is” and that Sarah’s inspector should have caught the problem.

 Rather than heading to court, the contract had an arbitration clause mandating mediation first.
-Both parties met with the arbitrator, Linda Martinez, a retired judge from Missouri’s Circuit Court, in January 2023.
+Both parties met with the arbitrator, the claimant, a retired judge from Missouri’s Circuit Court, in January 2023.
 The mediation was tense; Sarah’s attorney argued that Michael withheld critical information, amounting to fraud by omission.
 Michael insisted he legally disclosed all he knew and highlighted Sarah’s inspection report, which made no mention of water damage.

 The mediation failed, and arbitration commenced in March 2023.
 Over two days, both sides presented evidence: structural engineer reports, communication records, and affidavits from previous tenants who hinted at intermittent flooding issues.
 Michael’s defense emphasized the “as-is” clause and Sarah’s statutory responsibility to conduct thorough due diligence.